wackycantcode/aigeneratedsite/README.md

 For instance, visiting [serverurl]/contact will prompt the AI to generate a page based on the “/contact” path.

-If you’re using Mac, you can download the prebuilt binary from the Releases section.
+If you’re using Mac, you can download the prebuilt binary from the Releases section (Tags -> prerelease).
 Otherwise, follow these steps to build it manually:

 ## Building